SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 > <span style="font-weight:bold;color:FireBrick;">Do not reprove a scoffer, or he will hate you</span>; <span style="font-weight:bold;color:ForestGreen;">reprove a wise man, and he will love you</span>. &mdash; Proverbs 9:8 ESV

-... but that there is great evidence that they are false professors.
+... but that there is great evidence that they are false professors, if and only if, they both hate and live unrighteously.

 > If someone says, “I love God,” but hates a fellow believer, <span style="font-weight:bold;color:FireBrick;">that person is a <span style="font-size:1.2em;color:Red;">liar</span></span>; for if we don’t love people we can see, how can we love God, whom we cannot see? &mdash; 1 John 4:20 NLT